-Plan Component 1 - Introduction
+Plan Component 1- Introduction

-The Ventura County Community College District ("VCCCD") proudly serves a rich and diverse community of people from varied backgrounds and disparate lived experiences.
+The Ventra County Community College District ("VCCCD") proudly serves a rich and diverse community of people from varied backgrounds and disparate lived experiences.
 Our community is represented by people of numerous racial, ethnic, and socioeconomic backgrounds as well as those from a myriad of national origins and linguistic heritages.
-Members of our community thrive at work and in life with a wide range of physical and mental abilities, hold a multitude of political and religious beliefs, represent varying gender identities and expressions, and have individual and shared experiences, energy, and wisdom that reflect multiple generations.
+Members of our community thrive at work and in life with a wide range of physical and mental abilities, exemplify a multitude of political and religious beliefs, represent varying gender identities and expressions, and they are made up of multiple generations and the experiences, energy, and wisdom that align with their youth and maturity.

 The VCCCD Equal Employment Opportunity Plan ("the Plan") was adopted by the Board of Trustees on INSERT DATE.
 The Plan signifies the District's commitment to develop and maintain a diverse, talented, and highly skilled workforce.
-We believe that by engaging in intentional actions to ensure equal employment opportunities and by fostering a working and academic environment that is open and welcoming to all, our colleges and the district office will promote diversity and cultivate excellence within the district and throughout our greater community.
+We believe that, by engaging in intentional actions to ensure equal employment opportunities, and by fostering a working and academic environment that is open and welcoming to all, our colleges and the district office will promote diversity and cultivate excellence within the district and throughout our greater community.

 To serve our increasingly diverse population properly, the VCCCD commits to recruit, hire, and support employees who are knowledgeable of, and empathetic towards, the needs of our ever-evolving student body.
-We recognize that we can best foster innovation and model excellence for our students by employing and supporting a fundamentally diverse workforce.
+We recognize that we can best foster innovation, and model excellence for our students, by employing and supporting a fundamentally diverse workforce.
 To realize the intentions of the Plan, we commit to these values and actions: